The Relationship Between Addiction and Infidelity

 If someone finds out their significant other is committing infidelity, they can experience a surge of painful emotions.
 The loss of how they perceive their partner can be upsetting.
 Feelings of anger often arise.
 The individual may feel they are unworthy of monogamy.
 He or she can take these feelings as a sign of self-worth, and internalize them.
 He or she may develop anxiety as they question and wonder where it all went wrong.
 He or she may develop depression as painful emotions resurface.

-In response, someone can choose to cope with alcohol or other harmful substance that seem to provide temporary joy, highs, or distractions.
-The problem is once that substance wears off, he or she may continue using the substance, using it as a crutch.
+In response, someone can choose to cope with alcohol or other harmful substances that seem to provide temporary joy, highs, or distractions.
+The problem is once that substance wears off, he or she may continue using it as a crutch.
 Eventually, continued use of a substance to cope can encourage a tolerance, dependence, or addiction.

 Infidelity as a Way to Escape an Addicted Partner